super-up/super_up_docs/docs/backend/backend.md

 2. If you see the
    error `The default Firebase app does not exist.
 Make sure you call initializeApp() before using any of the Firebase services`
    ,it means you have enabled FCM but have not [configured](https://www.youtube.com/watch?v=cXOzbKDXTh0) it.

+### Support
+- i offer full deploy support for backend and fornt end the flutter
+- it will inclould the following
+1. android apk and